|

 know that our bodies are still the same, we have the same biochemistry,

+and we have the same digestive arrangements.
 We look a little different on the outside, of course.
 Over the last

 2,000 generations, superficial racial differences have evolved, but